Alliance & Leicester: Takeover

 Alliance & Leicester had to be offered a secret £3 billion credit line by HM Treasury in November 2007 to prevent insolvency and a run on the bank.
 On 14 July 2008 the board of A&L recommended that shareholders accept a takeover bid from Banco Santander for around £1.26 billion.
 This recommendation was ratified by shareholders at meetings on 16 September 2008.
 The takeover took effect on 10 October 2008, when shares of the company were delisted from the London Stock Exchange.

 The bank transferred its business into Santander UK on 28 May 2010, following a hearing at the Royal Courts of Justice on 13 May 2010, as part of the procedure within the Financial Services and Markets Act 2000.

-Until this time, Alliance & Leicester was as a separate institution with its own banking licence while at the same time migrating customer accounts to the Partenon software system.
+Until this time, Alliance & Leicester was run as a separate institution with its own banking licence while at the same time migrating customer accounts to the Partenon software system.
 Abbey and the Bradford & Bingley savings business were rebranded in January 2010.
 Branches of Alliance & Leicester were rebranded at the end of 2010.

 Services

-The four business sectors were mortgage lending and investments, personal banking, commercial banking and treasury.
-Alliance & Leicester provided current accounts, general insurance, life assurance, unit trusts, asset financing and commercial lending.
-The bank also operated Alliance & Leicester Commercial Bank.
-Credit cards were also provided through a partnership with MBNA until the acquisition by Santander.

 Cards were subsequently reissued with MBNA branding, while Alliance & Leicester began solely providing Santander branded credit cards, provided by Santander Cards Limited.
-Selected investment products were also provided, together with those from Legal & General, with which the bank had a partnership.

-Alliance & Leicester operated an international subsidiary based on the Isle of Man, which passed to Santander UK.
+Sponsorship

+Between 2003 and 2007, Alliance & Leicester was the main kit sponsor of English football club Leicester City.